Breathe In. Breathe Out.: Background and production

 Duff told MTV News at the Total Request Live finale on November 16, 2008, that she would begin working on her fifth studio album in "two weeks".
 When asked about how the new music would sound, Duff said: "I like so many different kinds of music.
 Something poppy and catchy — I'm girly but I think I'm kind of tough, so maybe a little rock influence."
 The plan however never materialized, and Duff went on a long hiatus from music.

-Duff announced that she was recording new material in January 2012 with musicians like Jason Evigan and Ali Tamposi, during her pregnancy and again in September 2013 most notably with Billy Mann.
+Duff announced that she was recording new material in January 2012 with musicians like Jason Evigan and Ali Tamposi, during her pregnancy and again in September 2013, including with Billy Mann.
 Early recording sessions for the album consisted of EDM tracks that were later scrapped in favor of songs with a folk-pop feel because Duff felt that "it wasn't the push that I wanted to have out there."
 Later sessions resulted in the singles "Chasing the Sun" and "All About You', both heavily influenced by the folk-pop and acoustic pop genre Duff was aiming for.
 By October 2014, she had recorded numerous tracks in which the titles made it online through social media Sometime in 2015, pictures from the scrapped folk-pop album's photoshoot leaked online via Twitter.

 In February 2015, Duff once again decided to take the album in a different direction and began working in Sweden with Christian "Bloodshy" Karlsson and Tove Lo on new dance-oriented tracks for the album.
 Duff remarked that she "really wanted some of those super strong pop songs that Sweden really seems to have their finger on right now."
 Some of the folk-influenced tracks originally intended for the album before the change in direction, such as "Tattoo", "Brave Heart", and "Belong" managed to make it on to the album despite the change.
-"Chasing the Sun" and "All About You" later appeared as bonus tracks on the Fanjoy edition Japanese edition of the album.
+"Chasing the Sun" and "All About You" later appeared as bonus tracks on the Fanjoy and Japanese editions of the album.